ryanleejeon/Nike_Passion_Project/README.md

 show_downloads: ["true" or "false" to indicate whether to provide a download URL]
 google_analytics: [Your Google Analytics tracking ID]
 ```
+You can take a look at the `_config.yml` file in this repository to see how to type in the title and description.

 ### Markdown